 Using a brad nailer, attach 1x1-inch square dowels around the back perimeter of the board to add dimension, as well as a place to hang the plaque.
 Seal the front with wood sealant; let dry.

 Protect the front of the sign with painters tape, then paint the edges with an accent color.
+Let paint dry and remove painters tape.
 If desired, paint the metal house numbers.
 We painted both the edges of the plaque and the house numbers teal.

 Using the templates provided in the manufacturer's instructions, drill holes for the metal house numbers.
 Apply clear silicone in each hole, and insert the numbers.
 Let dry completely.